-- Once sliced, add sourdough to the baking dish and soak for 1-2 minutes per side – this may need to be done in batches depending on how large your baking dish and pan are.
+- Once sliced, add each slice of sourdough bread to the baking dish and soak for 1-2 minutes per side – this may need to be done in batches depending on how large your baking dish and pan are.
 If your bread is older or on the staler side, you may need to leave it for an extra minute or two.
 You want the bread to absorb the egg-milk mixture but still have some texture to it, not become completely soggy.

-- Once the sourdough slices have soaked, remove them from the baking dish, gently shaking them to remove any excess egg-milk mixture, add slices to the pan and cook for 2-3 minutes per side until golden brown.
+- Once the sourdough slices have soaked, remove them from the baking dish, gently shaking them to remove any excess egg-milk mixture, add slices to the pan, and cook for 2-3 minutes per side until golden brown.

 - Continue this process until all of the slices have been cooked.
 You can keep cooked slices in a separate baking dish or on a baking sheet in the oven at 200°F to keep them warm while you finish up.